carlosjimenez88M/danieljimenezm.github.io/_pages/About.md

 Hi!
 I am Daniel, Senior Data Scientist with over 8 years of experience applying and development of models to real world issues such Marketing Analytics, churn modeling, cluster desing , anomalies detection , data analytics,machine learning and AI.Currently I am workin as Senior Machine Learning Developer at [Merlin Jobs](www.merlinjobs.com).

-I am passionate about Machine Learning, applied statistics and Maths , experimental sciences, algebra lineal, and Bayesian Data Science.
+I am passionate about Machine Learning, applied statistics and Maths , experimental sciences,computational science, algebra lineal, and Bayesian Data Science.
 I working with R , Python and Octave.

 Some of my favorites tools for workflow on Data Science